Experience with Coconics Enabler Budget Laptop

 BIOS settings for Coconics Enabler Budget Laptop, a Made in India device

-Upgradability and Use Case
+Upgradability and Use Cases

 Storage upgrades to a 256GB M2 SATA SSD were straightforward, but the 4GB RAM is fixed, limiting future-proofing.
 The Coconics Enabler Laptop suits basic tasks—web browsing, emails, light word processing—but struggles with heavier workloads.
 Its Linux compatibility makes it viable for enthusiasts, though heating remains a concern for prolonged use.